-One of the number one needed jobs is working as an HVAC technician.
+One of the top needed careers is working as an HVAC technician.
 Find out about what they do, how to become one and about how much you can expect to earn.

-What Is an HVAC Technician?
+What Is a Professional HVAC Technician?

-Some are HVAC-R professionals, which means they also work with refrigeration.
+Some are HVAC-R techs, which means they also can do refrigeration.

-While HVAC can be physically difficult, it can also be highly satisfying.
-As a technician you should be able to:
+While HVAC can be physically difficult, it can also be very satisfying.
+As a technician you’ll be required to be able to:

-• Work in hot or cold areas as equipment is usually outdoors.
+• Work in hot or cold areas as equipment is typically outdoors.

-• Work evenings, weekends and overtime during peak days.
+• Work evenings, weekends and overtime during peak times.

-It’s an excellent career choice if you want to:
+It’s a great career possibility if you want to:

-• Avoid heavy amounts of higher education debt.
+• Not be saddled with heavy amounts of student debt.

 • Avoid sitting at a desk or in an office.